Do Drug Dogs Really Find Drugs?

 Drug dogs are trained to alert to the odor of narcotics.
 This means that a properly-trained drug dog may alert to the odor of narcotics without narcotics being present.
 This is problematic for many reasons, most importantly because the improper use of drug dogs may violate a citizen’s fourth amendment right when being used by police to search a car, person, or home.

-At Berry Law: Criminal Defense and Personal Injury Lawyers, we have regularly review drug dog training records when individuals are stopped on the interstate with large amounts of marijuana, methamphetamines, cocaine, heroin, or even cash.
+At Berry Law, we have regularly review drug dog training records when individuals are stopped on the interstate with large amounts of marijuana, methamphetamines, cocaine, heroin, or even cash.
 Sometimes the dog alerts to the odor of narcotics, and narcotics are found in the vehicle.
 But there are times when the dog alerts and indicates to the odor of narcotics, but no drugs are found.
 Often, when we ask police officers whether this is a false alert, the answer given is usually “Well, the dog is trained to alert to the odor of narcotics, so it’s possible the odor of narcotics could have been present.”
 Then we ask the officer what he/she did to confirm that the odor of narcotics was present in the vehicle.

 The answer we usually get is “Nothing.”